Stein's method in high dimensions with applications: Couplings

 \subsection{Local dependence}

-Stein couplings for this dependence structure have already been discussed by \cite{Chen2010b}, based on similar decompositions that appeared in many other places; we refer to the more detailed discussion by \cite{Chen2010b}.
-We give the multivariate version here.
+Stein couplings to handle local dependence has already been discussed by \cite{Chen2010b}, based on similar decompositions that appeared in many other places; we refer to the more detailed discussion in \cite{Chen2010b}.
+In particular, multivariate normal approximation for sums of locally dependent random vectors was considered by \cite{Rinott1996} and \cite{Raic2004}.